North Bend Rail Trail

 North Bend Rail Trail Description

-History beckons around every rocky bend and in every chilly tunnel on the North Bend Rail Trail, which follows an old railroad corridor through hill and hollow in northern West Virginia.
-Winding through the counties of Wood, Ritchie, Doddridge and Harrison, it is the second-longest rail-trail in the state—after the Greenbrier River Trail.
+History beckons around every rocky bend and in every chilly tunnel on the North Bend Rail Trail, which follows an old railroad corridor through hills and hollows in northern West Virginia.
+Winding through the counties of Wood, Ritchie, Doddridge, and Harrison, it is the second-longest rail trail in the state.

-Previously closed for over a year for the installation of fiber-optic cable, the entire 72-mile North Bend Rail Trail is now open to the public.
-The trail surface is primarily crushed stone or gravel and is typically 10-feet-wide.
+Previously closed for over a year for the installation of fiber-optic cable, the entire 69-mile North Bend Rail Trail is now open to the public.
+The trail surface is primarily crushed stone or gravel and is typically 10 feet wide.
 In West Union, there is a 0.8-mile paved section from about 0.7 miles east of Bridge #24 (over old U.S. Route 50) to Bridge #22 (over Middle Island Creek).
-There is a paved section roughly 4-miles long meandering through Salem between Moore Street and Brandy Gap Tunnel #2.
-For the unpaved sections, cyclists are advised to use tires 1.5-inches or wider.
+There is a paved section roughly 4 miles long meandering through Salem between Moore Street and Brandy Gap Tunnel #2.
+For the unpaved sections, cyclists are advised to use tires 1.5 inches or wider.
 A flashlight is recommended as the tunnels can get very dark.

 Of the original 13 tunnels the builders bored through the rugged Allegheny Plateau to shorten the route, 10 are still passable today.
 Visitors in the summer will feel a blast of cool, moist air at the stone-block tunnel portals—quite a change from the smoke, cinders, and heat that filled the tunnels as 19th-century locomotives passed through.
 Some are long enough inside to require a flashlight.